HCB06/Anaplan/README.md

 As of 12/21/2024, the library includes PLAN and PLANEAT module, but other machine learning modules are expected to be added in the future.
 <br><br>

-Anaplan includes Plan Vision, NLPlan, and at the between of both, Deep Plan:<br>
+Anaplan includes Plan Vision, NLPlan, PLANEAT and at the between of both, Deep Plan:<br>

 ![ANAPLAN](https://github.com/HCB06/PyerualJetwork/blob/main/Media/anaplan.jpg)<br><br><br>